Kaikōura Peninsula: Geology and geomorphology

-The Kaikōura Peninsula is located on the east coast of the South Island of New Zealand.
+Kaikōura Peninsula is located on the east coast of the South Island of New Zealand.
+Formerly an island, it was uplifted from the Pacific Ocean by tectonic processes about 180,000 years ago.
+At least five further uplift events thousands of years later increased the size of the island, with the lowest terrace being 60,000 years old.
+Gravel and silt eroded off the Seaward Kaikōura Range by the Kōwhai River and other streams gradually built up a floodplain and connected the island with the mainland, forming a peninsula.

 Geologically the peninsula consists of an asymmetrical anticline bounded on either side by two synclines, the axis of which strikes northeast–southwest.
-The peninsula is made up of two different types of sedimentary rocks, the Amuri Limestone of Palaeocene age and Oligocene aged mudstone.
-Intense folding and minor faulting have occurred, particularly in the limestone area.
+The peninsula is made up of two different types of sedimentary rocks, including Amuri limestone of Palaeocene age and Oligocene mudstone.
+The limestones are Paleocene to Eocene in age, and composed of the calcite skeletons of microscopic plankton and foraminiferans, with chert/flint layers made of the silica skeletons of radiolarians and dinoflagellates.
+Intense folding and minor faulting have occurred in the layers of limestone.
+In some spots on the peninsula the limestone has weathered down to form karst sinkholes.

 Shore platforms are developed in both lithological units, those in limestone displaying wider variability in morphology.
-The multi-level terraces were once wave-cut platforms, created at sea level and uplifted out of the sea by tectonic processes, at which point the next step would be cut.
-In the landscape they appear as a flight of terraces with the oldest appearing at the top and the youngest at the shoreline where the Kaikōura township is situated.
+The multi-level terraces were once wave-cut platforms, created at sea level and uplifted out of the sea, at which point the next step would be cut.
+In the landscape they appear as a flight of terraces, with the oldest appearing at the top, and the youngest at the shoreline where the Kaikōura township is situated.
+The highest and oldest terrace on the peninsula is 110,000 years old (give or take 20,000 years).
+Some of the terraces feature sea stacks, conical or chimney-shaped remnants of former hill slopes, shaped by erosion.

 The shoreline of the Kaikōura Peninsula is exposed to an extremely long fetch from the Pacific Ocean, and it is also characterised as a high-energy oceanic swell environment, with high-energy storms interrupting long periods of relative calm.
 High-energy storms due to the passage of cyclonic depressions over New Zealand can occur at any time of the year.
 The Kaikōura Coast has a mean tidal range of 1.36 m and a maximum of 2.57 m.
 The region has a temperate climate with moderate rainfall, averaging 865 mm per year and mean monthly temperatures range from 7.7 °C in July to 16.2 °C in January.